Security awareness for the public sector — NIS2 and national baseline standards

 Standalone training, isolated phishing tests and fragmented reporting make improvement difficult.
 This page shows how 2LRN4 brings that together in one workable approach.

-Security awareness in government — at a glance
+Security awareness in the public sector — at a glance

-• BIO 2.0 + NIS2 in one programme — demonstrable for both frameworks without duplicate admin
+• NIS2 + national baseline in one programme — demonstrable evidence for NIS2 and your national information security standard without duplicate admin

-• Audiences per government role — civil servant, manager, council, executive, IT, policy advisor
+• Audiences per government role — civil servant, manager, elected official, IT, policy advisor

 • Realistic government scenarios — phishing with citizen-portal themes, supplier fraud, hacktivism, insider risk

-• GDPR-government specific — processing citizen data, breaches, DPO procedures, records management
+• GDPR for citizen data — processing citizen data, breaches, DPO procedures, records management

-• Council/board training — NIS2 article 24 for elected officials and executive boards
+• Board and council training — NIS2 article 24 for elected officials and agency executives

-• Audit-ready for regulators — exportable for BIO audit, data protection authority and internal control
+• Audit-ready for regulators — exportable for supervisory audits, data protection authority and internal control

 Audiences that each need their own content